wesselah/ha-dashboard-meshcore-messages/README.md

 # ha-dashboard-meshcore-messages
-A simple ha automation that will make it possible to read the last 5 messages  off a meshcore companion in a dashboard
+A simple ha automation that will make it possible to read the last 5 messages  off a meshcore companion in a dashboard I used this meshcore integration in HA: https://github.com/meshcore-dev/meshcore-ha

 To use this automation you need to add 5 helpers in HA name them: